 The "K-3" visa option.
 U.S. immigration laws provide the possibility of obtaining a temporary visa (called a "K-3") for the immigrant spouse to come to the U.S. while the application process for permanent resident status is happening.
 This was designed to reunite spouses sooner.
 Unfortunately, currently you will find that if you file a petition for K-3 classification on Form I-129F at the same time as or after your I-130 (as you must), USCIS will not act on your K-3 petition.
 Rather, it will hold it and just work on the I-130.
 When it approves the I-130, it will forward the petition directly to the NVC, so your spouse can start applying for an immigrant visa.
 The subsequent Form I-129F will then be ignored by the NVC, nullifying the possibility of pursuing a K-3.
 Because your spouse can apply for the immigrant visa, there is no longer any need (and indeed, under the law, no feasible way) to apply for a K-3.

 Average time -- Potentially a bit shorter than Scenario #2.

 Summary of the Process -- Check with your local consulate, which might allow the entire immigrant visa application process to be done through its office.
 Only a very limited number of consulates offer this and only in exceptional circumstances, so you probably won't be able to take advantage of this option and will instead have to start the process by sending an I-130 to USCIS in the United States, as described above.

-Average time -- One to 32 months for approval of Form I-130 petition; possibly some time on a waiting list (though there was no wait in category 2A as of early 2021, according to the State Department's Visa Bulletin); another five to ten months or longer to get the immigrant visa.
+Average time -- Five to 30 months for approval of Form I-130 petition; possibly some time on a waiting list (though there was no wait in category 2A as of early 2022, according to the State Department's Visa Bulletin); another five to ten months or longer to get the immigrant visa.